 - Director: Primary representative to the bodies, responsible for strategy, services and operations.

-- Deputy Director Administration: Responsible for finances and personnel, maintains the network for training and research partner organisations.
-Founding Deputy Director Administrative is PD Dr. Peter Fornaro.
+- Director of Administration: Responsible for finances and personnel, maintains the network for training and research partner organisations.
+Founding Director of Administration is PD Dr. Peter Fornaro.

-- Deputy Director Technology: Responsible for technological development and data security.
-Founding Deputy Director Technology is Dr. Ivan Subotic.
+- Director of Technology: Responsible for technological development and data security.
+Founding Director of Technology is Dr. Ivan Subotic.

 DaSCH is a national digital infrastructure (DIS) funded primarily by the Swiss National Science Foundation (SNSF).
 Moreover, the University of Basel as a hosting university provides substantial in-kind contributions such as the office infrastructure within the Innovation Center in Allschwil/BL, hosting of parts of the IT-infrastructure by the IT-Services, as well as of HR and accounting services by the University administration.
 The location of the office at the University of Basel allows it to support the scholars in German-speaking Switzerland.